The advantages of cash transfer programs

-ActionAid UK’s think piece ‘A Feminist Approach to Cash Transfer Programming’ explores whether cash transfer programs can be used as a tool to bring about gender equality and whether it has the potential to enhance women’s empowerment in humanitarian crises.
+ActionAid UK’s think piece ‘A Feminist Approach to Cash Transfer Programming’ explores whether cash transfer programs can be used as a tool to bring about gender equality and whether it promotes women’s empowerment in humanitarian crises.

 Tackling cash transfer myths

-Myths around the effectiveness of cash transfers are widespread.
-Evidence and data collected about cash transfers show that these are not founded on fact.
+Myths around the effectiveness of cash transfers are widespread, but evidence collected about cash transfers show these are not founded on fact.

-People will spend cash on goods like cigarettes and alcohol
+Will people spend cash transfers on goods like cigarettes and alcohol?

 Mobile money transfers provide accurate records of transfers to each phone and report when funds are withdrawn.
 Post-transfer monitoring takes place to assess what the transfer was used to purchase, when, and what outcome this had.

-Cash given to women could result in violence
+Could cash transfers given to women result in violence?

 We continually analyse protection risks, regardless of whether this is in relation to distribution of goods or cash.

 Security risks should be considered in any response, and ActionAid has committed to integrate protection into all humanitarian responses.